What's your country?

 Coding Thanks

-Snowpool used to be built using PHP, but when Malc from Wholemeal offered to help rebuild in Ruby on Rails - well, we jumped at the chance.
+Snowpool used to be built using PHP, but when Malc Locke offered to help rebuild in Ruby on Rails - well, we jumped at the chance.
 Many many thanks to Malc for the help.